Rodrigo Moura

-Rodrigo Moura Nascimento (born 1 November 2001) is a Brazilian professional footballer who plays as a goalkeeper for Chaves.
+Rodrigo Moura do Nascimento (born 25 January 1996) is a Brazilian professional footballer who plays as a goalkeeper for Super League club Persijap Jepara, on loan from Chaves.

 Professional career

 A youth product of the Brazilian club Athletico Paranaense, Moura began his senior career with the Portuguese club Vilafranquense.
 He moved to Olhanense on loan for the 2019-20 season.
 He followed that up with a stint with Águeda the following season, before moving to the Liga Portugal 2 with Trofense in 2021.
 He transferred to Chaves on 29 June 2022, as they were newly promoted to the Primeira Liga.